-Students are admitted into the graduate program for the Fall semester only.
-For students applying for funding as well as admission to the graduate program, all application materials must be postmarked by February 15.
-For those seeking admission without funding, all application materials must be postmarked by May 1.
-In recent years, during which the number of applicants has made the competition for admission increasingly rigorous, most of the admissions for the Fall semester have been determined by April 15.
+The English Department recognizes the application deadline of July 1 for the Fall semester and December 1 for the Spring semester, but the department encouages much earlier applications, especially for the Fall semster, and it recommends submission by February 15 for anyone seeking a fellowship or teaching assistantship in the Fall Semester.
+In recent years, during which the increasing number of applicants has made the competition for admission increasingly rigorous, most of the admissions for the Fall semester have been determined by April 15.

 Admission is selective and competitive based on the number of well qualified applicants and the limits of available faculty and facilities.
 Those who meet stated minimum academic requirements are not guaranteed admission, nor are those who fail to meet those requirements necessarily precluded from admission if they offer other relevant strengths.
+FINANCIAL AID